 While it is stipulated in the Articles of Incorporation that the number of Directors shall be not more than 16, the Board of Directors consists of eight Directors, including five Outside Directors.
 Resolutions to appoint Directors must be approved by a majority of voting rights at an Annual General Shareholders’ Meeting attended by shareholders holding at least one-third of voting rights.

 In addition to regular meetings, the Board of Directors holds special meetings as required.
 At these meetings, Directors make decisions on important management matters and supervise Executive Officers’ activities.
 Executive Officers, upon receiving business execution orders from the CEO, carry out business execution within the administrative authority set forth by the Company.
-To enhance the corporate value, as to a case that requires new capital expenditure including any investment, members, including Outside Directors, of the Investment Committee preliminarily deliberate on whether the case should be proceeded or not.
+To enhance the corporate value, as to a case that requires new capital expenditure including any investment, members, including Outside Directors and external experts, of the Investment Committee preliminarily deliberate on whether the case should be proceeded or not.
 The result of such deliberation shall be reported to the Board of Directors.
-In an effort to prompt further constructive and animated discussions on management strategies, the Company plans to revise the items to be discussed, the actual discussions and the frequency of the Board of Directors’ meetings starting from April 2016.
+Starting from April 2016, the Company has been holding intensive sessions every quarter held separately from the meetings of the Board of Directors, where Directors and Company Auditors mainly engage in debate about Group management strategy, etc., separately from the meetings of the Board of Directors.
+Participants discuss matters from a medium- to long-term perspective, rather than confining themselves to short-term issues or items discussed at the meetings of the Board of Directors.
+In addition, in August 2016, the Company completely revised the items to be discussed by and the standards for the Board of Directors in order to achieve prompt corporate management.

-Status of business for major segments is shared weekly at the Budget Meeting, which Executive Officers attend.
-To ensure appropriate and efficient conduct of business operations, activities in individual segments are supervised by management councils convened within each segment, as well as by management councils convened by each corporate function such as human resources, financial management, accounting, legal management and other management aspects across the Group Companies.
+Status of business for major segments is shared on a monthly basis at the Budget Meeting, which Executive Officers attend.
+We ensure appropriate and efficient conduct of business operations and management across the Group Companies.